It's all going up: electricity, diesel, vegetables, the Internet, hotels, flights, and now, interest rates.

 But when inflation begins to skyrocket, the central bank is in deep trouble.

-Excessive inflation can rapidly shatter the benefits reaped in previous years of prosperity, erode the value of private savings, and eat up the profits of private companies.
-Bills become more expensive for everybody: consumers, businesses, and governments are all left to scramble to make ends meet.
+Excessive inflation can rapidly shatter the benefits reaped in previous years of prosperity, erode the value of private savings and eat up the profits of private companies.
+Bills become an uphill struggle for everybody: consumers, businesses and governments are all left to scramble to make ends meet.